-Sierra Nevada Red Fox (Vulpes vulpes necator)
+Sierra Nevada red fox (Vulpes vulpes necator)

-The Sierra Nevada red fox is listed as CT (CDFG 2011b).
+The Sierra Nevada red fox is listed as CT and designated as FSS (CDFG 2011a).
 Sierra Nevada red fox can be found in a variety of habitats that include alpine dwarf-shrub, wet meadow, subalpine conifer, lodgepole pine, red fir, aspen, montane chaparral, montane riparian, mixed conifer and ponderosa pine (Zeiner et al. 1988-1990).
 This species does not appear to require dense canopy closure (Duncan Furbearer Interagency Workgroup 1989); however, it uses forested areas in proximity to meadows, riparian areas, and brush fields (Zeiner et al. 1988-1990).
-Sierra Nevada red foxes use openings to a greater extent than either Pacific martens (Martes caurina) or Pacific fishers, possibly due to their larger size.
+Sierra Nevada red foxes use openings to a greater extent than either American martens (Martes americana) or Pacific fishers, possibly due to their larger size.
 Grinnell et al. (1937) considered the Sierra Nevada red fox to be restricted to the highest forested peaks and ridges, foraging above timberline in fall and even mid-winter.
 Forested habitats are used for reproduction and cover (Zeiner et al. 1988-1990).
-According to Schempf and White (1977; as cited by CDFG 2011c), most sightings in the Sierra Nevada are above 7,000 ft.
+According to Schempf and White (1977; as cited by CDFG 2011b), most sightings in the Sierra Nevada are above 7,000 ft.

-The diet of the Sierra Nevada red fox is composed of microtines, mice, chipmunks, woodrats (Neotoma spp.), ground squirrels and lagomorphs (Ingles 1965, as cited in Forest Service 2004), with pika (Ochotona princeps) and snowshoe hare (Lepus americanus) apparently being important in the Sierra region (Duncan Furbearer Interagency Workgroup 1989).
+The diet of the Sierra Nevada red fox is composed of microtines, mice, chipmunks, woodrats (Neotoma spp.), ground squirrels and lagomorphs (Ingles 1965, as cited in USDA 2004b), with pika (Ochotona princeps) and snowshoe hare (Lepus americanus) apparently being important in the Sierra region (Duncan Furbearer Interagency Workgroup 1989).